Celebrating Educators and Quality Public Education

 The CTA César E. Chávez and Dolores Huerta Education Awards Program provides recognition for educators and their students who demonstrate an understanding of the vision and guiding principles by which César Chávez lived his life.

-Each year SCTA recognizes the contributions of our members, chapters and advisors.
+Each year Student CTA recognizes the contributions of our members, chapters and advisors.
 SCTA Awards are presented at the SCTA Representative Assembly (the annual business meeting of the association) each spring.

 Individual Award Categories include the SCTA W.H.O.
 (We Honor Ours) Award, the Outstanding Chapter Advisor(s), L. Gordon Bittle Memorial Scholarship for Student CTA (SCTA), and the Virginia Ann Shadwick Human Rights Award.
 The Chapter Award Categories include awards for Outstanding Local Chapter and Chapter Membership Recognition.